What Are Rocker Panels?Last Updated November 17, 2023 | Meghan Drummond

 The rocker panels are one of the few spots that almost everyone misses when they’re cleaning their car.
 They’re low to the ground and easy to overlook.
 In order to really clean them, you need to bend down to the ground and scrub, something a lot of people aren’t willing to do for their vehicles.

 Rusty rocker panels are one of the first things people look for in a used older car.
 Mostly because they are nearly guaranteed to be rusty, and it’s a good way to get the dealer to knock a few bucks off.
 People just don’t do a good enough job of cleaning their rocker panels.
+If your rocker panels are only suffering from light rusting it's fairly easy to remove surface rust.

 Unfortunately, patching rocker panels isn’t as easy as it was in the days of the unibody frame.